LYU-Daliang/judge_weight_lifting/judge_weight_lifting.md

 ## 3 0.2136752 0.2971696 0.1054304 0.09169021 0.10211150
 ```

-Unfortunatly, it performs poorly.
+Unfortunately, it performs poorly.
 So I turn to `rf`.

 ```r